pirica/wordtohtml/README.md

 ```

 ## UPDATE NOTES

+Version 2.1.14 - It will now display horizontal lines correctly.
+A DIV has been placed around tables.
+Hyperlinks now follow what is set in Word.
+Prevented caching of images.
+It will recognise images that have been rotated or flipped in Word and display them.
+It will now recognise Text Boxes and any rotation they may have.
+Headers and Footers are also now included.
+PNG images can now have transparent backgrounds.

 Version 2.1.13 - It will now recognise many of the various underlining styles in Word.
 It will duplicate the following styles:- Single, Double, Dotted, Dashed and Wavy together with their heavy/thick versions and coloured underlining.
 It will also now recognise 'double strikethrough.
 In addition a few bugs have been cleared.